 This October, the Coach House got back its historical title: the Centre for Culture and Technology (not the McLuhan Program anymore).

-Yes, when I was there this June, the Coach House still had its old sign.
+When I was there this June, the Coach House still had its old sign.

-But now the Coach House has a new sign with the old name.
+But now the Coach House has a new sign: